pulumi/pulumi-hugo/themes/default/content/docs/guides/organizing-projects-stacks/_index.md

 {{% /choosable %}}

-To be clear, each of the applications/services inside our monorepo (and the `infrastructure` project is treated the same way as each independent application/service) are a separate Pulumi project, with their own stacks, and their own `Pulumi.yaml`.
+To be clear, each of the applications/services inside our monorepo (including the `infrastructure` project) are a separate Pulumi project, with their own stacks, and their own `Pulumi.yaml`.
 Given that each service is a separate Pulumi project, they can all use different programming languages.
 Let's take a look at how it might look if the `infrastructure` team prefers to write in Go, and the myApp team prefers TypeScript:

 ```
 ├── infrastructure